This Hibiscus Simple Syrup recipe is a bright, fresh, & flavorful addition to teas and cocktails! Made with dried hibiscus flowers, sugar, and lemon.

 This simple syrup with hibiscus is great to add a splash to your favorite drink.
 The dark sweet syrup has a gorgeous vibrant red color, making it a beautiful and natural additive to any beverage.

 We absolutely love hibiscus tea on this homestead.
-My husband drinks many cups each day as hibiscus tea is a great way to naturally lower blood pressure.
+My husband drinks many (and I mean many) cups each day.
 I decided to have a little fun with the hibiscus and make a simple syrup out of the dried flowers.

 This simple syrup is unbelievable easy to make – just boil a few ingredients, let them steep, and strain.
 The result is a gorgeous deep purple tonic you can add to sweeten your favorite drinks.